-Postal applications must be accompanied by a cheque or postal order for the appropriate fee (see below) and made payable to 'Birmingham City Council'.
+Postal applications must be accompanied by a cheque or postal order for the appropriate fee (see - Fees & Charges Schedule) and made payable to 'Birmingham City Council'.

-Please check our Licence Fees page for details of the cost of your application.
+Please check the Fees & Charges Schedule page for details of the cost of your application.

 Our target for dealing with applications is 28 days.
 However all applications should be determined within 60 days of receipt of all the information necessary to determine the application.